ealexbarros/livros/about.md

 ---
 layout: page
-title: About
+title: About me
-sitemap:
-    priority: 1.0
-    changefreq: weekly
-    lastmod: 2014-09-07T16:31:30+05:30
 ---

-# About
-This is a demo ABOUT page.
-Edit ```about.html``` to change its contents.
+This is a static page.
+It could be an 'about page' if you'd like.